 Ben Michaels, Registrar

 Ben brings to Eisner years of experience working with Jewish youth as an Eisner staff member, a congregational Youth Director, and a religious school teacher.
 His love for Eisner started in 2006 when he was a camper and continued to grow throughout his years as a Machon, a counselor, and Assistant Waterfront Director.
 Ben is very excited to be on the full-time staff and to work hard to support every aspect of Eisner’s success.
 Ben graduated from SUNY Albany with a Bachelor’s Degree in Economics and a minor in Business.
 In addition to his summer work at Eisner, Ben has worked for 10 years at Congregation Gates of Heaven in Schenectady, NY, and has also served as the Teen Project Coordinator for the Jewish Federation of Northeastern NY.
 He is passionate about nurturing the growth of Jewish youth through education, peer engagement, and camping.

-Lauren Hyde, Office Manager
+Lauren Hyde, Business Manager

 Eisner Camp has been a huge part of Lauren’s life as she had the unique experience growing up on the property as a child while her parents worked for the camp.
 After she graduated from Westfield State College she joined the Eisner and Crane Lake team as a full time employee working as one of the bookkeepers.
 She has done many different jobs at camp from Day Camp counselor to dishwasher and is now our Business Manager.
 Lauren is happy to be able to enjoy the beautiful Berkshires all year round where she lives with her husband (who she married on the Eisner Camp grounds) and two children.